Dayo-S/Data-Analytics-Codecademy/README.md

 ### 4. Trends in Startups
 Apply SQL aggregate functions to explore startup funding and growth trends.

-### 5. Create a Table
-Design and implement SQL tables to simulate real-world schema creation.

 ## How to Run
 Each project includes a `.sql` or `.py` file with comments and instructions.
 You can run Python projects locally or in Jupyter notebooks.
 SQL projects can be tested using SQLite or any SQL IDE.